Does a pretty deck with tropical leaves surrounding it seem like a great idea? Ferns can indeed go a long way in transforming the ambiance of a place.

 We feel that they add glamour to any space that they are kept in, and you can keep these plants indoors as well as in your garden.
 They can be used around rose bushes and shrubs as they will enhance the color of the roses.

 Moving on to the sun exposure needed, this fern will grow well under full or partial shade.
 Just ensure that you do not keep it under direct sunlight, as the leaves will then turn brown.
-In fact, it can be kept indoors but not in very cold spaces.
+It can be kept indoors but not in very cold spaces.

 Furthermore, the average height that it reaches is around 2 to 3 feet, and hence, it looks great in hallways and can cover up any corner.
 You will need a neutral or acidic pH level, along with clay, loam, or sandy soil for it to grow.
 The soil has to be kept humid, and you will have to water it regularly.